-(1) The amounts reflected in the column entitled "Non-Equity Incentive Plan Compensation" reflect the cash amount of bonus earned by each of the officers in consideration for their fiscal 2014 and 2013 performance, respectively, but paid to such officers during fiscal 2015 and 2014, respectively.
-We refer you to the information under the heading "-Executive Compensation Program-Annual Incentive Compensation" for a discussion of the factors taken into consideration by the Board of Directors, upon recommendation of the Compensation Committee, in determining the amount of bonus paid to each named executive officer.
+(2) The amounts reflected in the column entitled "Non-Equity Incentive Plan Compensation" reflect the cash amount of bonus earned by each of the officers in consideration for their fiscal 2015, 2014 and 2013 performance, respectively, but paid to such officers during fiscal 2016, 2015 and 2014, respectively.
+We refer you to the information under "Compensation Discussion and Analysis-Elements of Our Executive Compensation Program-Annual Incentive Compensation" for a discussion of the factors taken into

-(3) The amounts shown in the column entitled "All Other Compensation" for fiscal 2014 include the following with respect to each named executive officer:
+- consideration by the Board of Directors, upon recommendation of the Compensation Committee, in determining the amount of bonus paid to each named executive officer. - (3) The amounts shown in the column entitled "All Other Compensation" for fiscal 2015 include the following with respect to each named executive officer:

+Pe rsonal Use

-Name 40 1(k) Match Pe ersonal Use of Auto
+Name 40 l(k) Match of Auto

-G. Patrick Lynch \$ 8,500 \$ 3,411
+G. Patrick Lynch \$ 8,750 \$ 4,352

-Matthew C. Wolsfeld 8,500 3,168
+Matthew C. Wolsfeld 8,750 4,125